Miss Mongolia

 Miss Mongolia (Мисс Монголиа) is the beauty contest held in Mongolia to select Mongolia's representatives for Miss International.
 The first Miss Mongolia competition took place in 2001.
 Miss Mongolia pageant's official organizer is Desoft Media company.
-This pageant is unrelated to Miss World Mongolia.
+This pageant is unrelated to Miss World Mongolia and Miss Universe Mongolia.

 History

 The Miss Mongolia Association is the oldest national competition in Mongolia.
 Its purposes are to promote Mongolian beauty and values, Mongolian young people, particularly young girls with education, communication, and to conduct activities aimed at improving the knowledge of beauty.
 The Association runs as a non-profit non-governmental organization.
 The committee has also arranged for the winners to compete at the Miss International and Miss Earth.